 With a current authorised strength of 18 officers, four support staff and 20 experienced patrol mounts and a number of young horses in training, today's Mounted section offers a different style of policing to when it first began here in Perth, in 1834.

-Our staff are drawn from serving WA Police and particular emphasis is placed on recruiting officers with frontline operational experience.
+Our staff are drawn from serving WA Police Force officers and particular emphasis is placed on recruiting officers with frontline operational experience.
 Horse riding/handling skills are not essential.

 The roles of our Mounted Police

 Mounted policing has re-emerged as an extremely relevant way of policing in the 21st century.
 The Mounted section offers unique hi-priority frontline policing services throughout the State of Western Australia.
 Our Mounted section covers the largest policing jurisdiction in the world.
 In Regional WA the section deploys as far as Broome in the Kimberleys, east to the Kalgoorlie Goldfields and south to Albany.

 The police horse is unique in that it provides an officer with an excellent 360 degree view of his surroundings from a greater height than a foot officer with the added advantage of being able to manoeuvre the highly trained horse in confined areas, in crowds and able to cover ground quickly.
 This provides the officer with a highly effective way of policing in sometimes a volatile and dangerous environment.

 - Responding to anti-social behaviour issues in Perth’s nightspots

 - High visibility and targeted patrols throughout WA